IMMM-SFA/Yao_et_al_2024_ERL/README.md

 10. The location of the major reservoirs from Texas Water Development Board GIS dataset
     * Retrieved from https://www.twdb.texas.gov/mapping/gisdata/doc/Existing_Reservoirs.zip

-11. The 1 degree by 1 degree state grid from Texas Water Development Board GIS dataset
+11. The 1 degree by 1 degree state grids from Texas Water Development Board GIS dataset
     * Retrieved from https://www.twdb.texas.gov/mapping/gisdata/doc/state_grids.zip

 12. The boundary of the Texas from Texas Department of Transportation